noahfried/udacity-snake-roguelike/CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Snake Roguelike

-This is a starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a repo for a Snake roguelike, based on the starter code provided in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

-The Capstone Project gives you a chance to integrate what you've learned throughout this program.
-This project will become an important part of your portfolio to share with current and future colleagues and employers.

-In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
-This project will demonstrate that you can independently create applications using a wide range of C++ features.
+This application serves as a snake roguelike game, in which the speed of the snake is randomly generated upon execution, providing the user with a fun and refreshing experience upon each play.
+Additionally, after each play, the user's stats for that run are printed, allowing them to share their random speed and high score with their friends.

+##File and Class Structure
+The application is divided into the controller, game, renderer, and snake files.
+The stats for the snake are generated within the snake class.

+## How this Satisfies the Rubric
+1. The project demonstrates an understanding of C++ functions and control structures. (snake.cpp line 5)
+2. The project accepts user input and processes the input. (main.cpp line 22)
+3. The project uses Object Oriented Programming techniques. (snake.h, snake.cpp, game.cpp, game.h)
+4. Classes use appropriate access specifiers for class members. (snake.h line 34)
+5. Class constructors utilize member initialization lists. (snake.h line 11)
+6. Classes encapsulate behavior. (snake.h, game.h)
+7. The project makes use of references in function declarations. (controller.h lines 8 and 11, snake.h line 36)
+8. The project uses destructors appropriately. (renderer.h line 12)

 ## Dependencies for Running Locally
 * cmake >= 3.7